-- 8.3.1 The layout of the wider development in which this proposal sits will remain largely unchanged, with the main difference being the inclusion of flats within the street.
-The flats are located in what was originally a street of detached houses.
-The consented layout offered a strong building line on the street in which the houses would be located.
-The proposed layout reflects this, with the flats respecting this building line, breaks up the line of houses whilst also offering some variety to the street scene (which was previously only detached houses).
-The house on plot 415 (originally 296) proposes a side window, enabling this corner plot to have a window to the side to a principal room. - 8.3.2 The houses and flats themselves are all "house types" that have been used elsewhere on the wider site permitted under 18/01142/APP.
+- 8.3.2 The houses and flats themselves are all "house types" that have been used elsewhere on the wider site permitted under 18/01142/APP.
 These are therefore in keeping with the common identity established by the applicant's housebuilding style on this site and elsewhere in the region.
 Under 18/01142/APP the site was split into different character areas, whereby the use of varying external material finishes to the buildings, landscaping and surfacing materials allowed the development to have a mix in finishes to offer a degree of variety and legibility to the housing development.
-This proposal has proposed a slight difference to the material finishes, but a condition will be applied to ensure material finishes match those of the established character areas under the original consent.

-- 8.3.3 The position of the houses and flats subject to this application do not give rise to any amenity issues in terms of significant adverse overlooking, overshadowing and loss of light to neighbouring house plots. - 8.3.4 The proposed car parking arrangement for the flats (courtyard to the side), has allowed for the 50% requirement of parking to the side and rear of the building line under policy PP1.
-This reduces the dominance of parked cars on the street scene compared with extant consent.
-This parking is broken up at an interval of every 4 spaces with shrub planting. - 8.3.5 Sufficient landscaping has been proposed, with hedge boundary treatment on front gardens where they have a road frontage, along with trees to the front of the flats.
-The species are suitable for the character areas established under 18/01142/APP. - 8.3.6 Overall, the design and siting of the proposal is considered to comply with policies PP1 and DP1.
+This proposal has proposed a slight difference to the material finishes, but a condition will be applied to ensure material finishes match those of the established character areas under the original consent. - 8.3.3 The position of the houses and flats subject to this application do not give rise to any amenity issues in terms of significant adverse overlooking, overshadowing and loss of light to neighbouring house plots. - 8.3.4 Sufficient landscaping has been proposed, with tree planting through the areas of open space around this section of development.
+The species are suitable for the character areas established under 18/01142/APP. - 8.3.5 Overall, the design and siting of the proposal is considered to comply with policies PP1 and DP1.